oauth-xx/version_gem/README.md

 # VersionGem

+## Alternatives

+This gem has a very niche purpose, which is:

+1. providing introspection of a `Version` module based on a `Version::VERSION` constant string,
+2. while not interfering with `gemspec` parsing where the `VERSION` string is traditionally used.

+If this isn't **precisely** your use case you may be better off looking at [`Versionaire`](https://www.alchemists.io/projects/versionaire), a wonderful, performant, well-maintained, gem from the Alchemists.

+For more discussion about this [see issue #2](https://github.com/pboling/version_gem/issues/2)

+## Still here?

-Give your next library an introspectable `Version` module.
+Give your next library an introspectable `Version` module without breaking your Gemspec.

 ```ruby
 MyLib::Version.to_s # => "1.2.3.rc3"